marinamartinezalvaro/RabbitR/README.md

 Lets start creating our parameter file.
 To initiate our analysis, we’ll create a parameter file using a CreateParam function.
-User can specify Traits, Treatments, Noise, covariates, or random effects.
-You can define these either by their column names in the data file (hTrait, hTreatment, hNoise, hCov, hRand) or by their positions (pTrait, pTreatment, pNoise, pCov, pRand), useful for analyzing multiple traits.
-The askCompare argument lets you choose how to contrast different treatment levels (e.g., sex1 and Sex2) - as a difference (askCompare=“D”) or a ratio (askCompare=“R”).
+User can specify Traits, Treatments, Noise, Interactions of order 2 between fixed effects already declared, covariates, or random effects.
+You can define these either by their column names in the data file (hTrait, hTreatment, hNoise, hInter, hCov, hRand) or by their positions (pTrait, pTreatment, pNoise, pInter, pCov, pRand), useful for analyzing multiple traits.
+The askCompare argument lets you choose how to compare different treatment levels (e.g., sex1 and Sex2) - as a difference (askCompare=“D”) or a ratio (askCompare=“R”).

 ``` r